 How are PCBs made?
 A Beginner's Guide to the PCB Manufacturing Process

-Whether you're a tech enthusiast, an aspiring engineer, or simply interested in the inner workings of your favourite electronics, understanding how PCBs are made is an essential tour into the very essence of modern electronics production.
-But here's the interesting part: even though PCBs are everywhere, the technology behind them keeps advancing.
-The wires on PCBs are getting thinner, boards are getting more complex to handle all the electrical connections we need, and the rules for designing them are getting better to work with tiny electronic parts.
+Whether you're a tech enthusiast, an aspiring engineer, or simply interested in the inner workings of your favourite electronics, understanding how PCBs are manufactured is an essential tour into the very essence of modern electronics production.
+But it doesn't end there: even though the first PCB was invented a century ago, the technology behind them keeps advancing.
+The wires on PCBs are getting thinner, boards are getting more complex to handle all the electrical connections modern devices need, and design best practices keep changing to better accommodate newer, tinier electronic parts.
 Even the way they're put together is changing.

-Printed circuit boards, often known as PCB, are found within a broad range of devices, from simple beepers and radios to powerful radar systems and computers.
-These circuits are created by placing a thin layer of conductive material onto an insulating board, called a substrate material.
-Tiny electronic parts are then put onto the substrate and connected to these circuits through soldering.
+Printed circuit boards, often known as PCBs, are found within various devices, from simple beepers and radios to powerful radar systems and computers.
+These circuits are created by placing a thin layer of conductive material onto an insulating board, called the substrate material.
+Tiny electronic components are then put onto the substrate and connected to these circuits through soldering.

 Printed circuit boards, or PCBs, come in various forms.
-There are three main types of PCBs:
+There are three main types:

-Although they are quite different, the manufacturing process follows different routes only once the initial layer is created, and it is then that the level of complexity truly shows.
-Depending on the form of the PCB, the manufacturing process might comprise 20 or more separate phases.
+Although all three types are quite different, the manufacturing process diverges only after the initial layer is created, and it is then that the level of complexity truly shows.
+Depending on the form, size, and number of layers of the PCB, the circuit board manufacturing process might comprise 20 or more separate phases.

-The more complex a printed circuit board (PCB) is, the more steps are needed to make it.
-Think of it like building a puzzle – every piece has to fit just right.
-In the case of PCB manufacture, if you skip or simplify any of the steps, it can cause big problems with how the finished PCB works.
-But when each step is done carefully and precisely, these PCBs become the backbone of the electronics.
+Naturally, the more complex is a printed circuit board, the more steps are needed to make it.
+Think of it like building a puzzle – every piece has to fit in just right.
+In the case of PCB manufacturing, if you skip or simplify any of the steps, it can cause big problems in the finished PCB, sometimes resulting in total malfunction.
+On the other hand, when each step is done carefully and precisely, the resulting PCBs are reliable and durable, becoming the backbone of many electronics we know and love!

-A standard PCB is made up of the following raw materials:
+A standard PCB is made up of the following key parts:

 • Substrate

-This is the backbone of the PCB, the core material that creates its primary layers.
-Fiberglass-reinforced epoxy resin (FR-4) copper foil is the most commonly used substrate because of its strength and durability.
-Ceramic-filled PTFE composites (e.g., Rogers RO3003) are utilized for high-frequency applications, whereas cyanate ester or polyimide (e.g., Panasonic TR-77) are employed for high-temperature situations.
-Less costly alternatives, such as paper-reinforced phenolic resin with bonded copper foil, are utilized in some circumstances, particularly in domestic electrical equipment.
+This is the backbone of the PCB, the core base of its primary layers.
+The most common material used to make PCB substrates is fibreglass-reinforced epoxy resin (FR-4) copper foil because of its strength and durability.
+Ceramic-filled PTFE composites (e.g., Rogers RO3003) are used for PCBs that are used in devices with high-frequency applications.
+Meanwhile, cyanate ester or polyimide (e.g., Panasonic TR-77) are employed in high-temperature situations.
+Less costly alternatives, such as paper-reinforced phenolic resin with bonded copper foil, are also utilized in certain circumstances, particularly in domestic electrical pieces of equipment where affordability is key!

 • Prepreg

-This is like the glue that holds everything together.
-It is made of glass fiber cloth that has been soaked in partially cured epoxy and is used to glue the PCB layers together under heat and pressure.
-The prepreg is positioned beneath the substrate layer, and then the copper sheet is added.
+The prepreg is like the glue that holds everything together.
+It is made of glass fibre cloth that has been soaked in partially cured epoxy and is used to glue the PCB layers together under heat and pressure.
+The prepreg is positioned beneath the substrate layer, and beneath it, a copper sheet is added.

 • Metal Foil

 It's a thin copper foil that's shaped into conductive traces and pads.
-The thickness can vary, usually ranging from 0.5 oz (17 μm) to 3 oz (105 μm).
+The thickness can vary.
+The copper foil is necessary for its electromagnetic shielding and antistatic properties.
+Not only does its thickness vary, usually ranging from 0.5 oz (17 μm) to 3 oz (105 μm), but it can come in single-side, double-side, and self-adhesive varieties depending on the type of the printed circuit board.

 • Coatings

-These act as the PCB's protective coating- its skin.
-They include a solder mask, which protects the copper from contact with the environment, and a silkscreen, which displays data like as component numbers, logos, symbols, switch settings, and test points.
+The coatings act as the PCB's protective coating - its skin, to make an analogy.
+There are many types of coatings, and they are chosen depending on the type of environment the printed circuit board operates.
+The most common are solder masks, which protect the copper from contact with the environment, and silkscreens, which display data like as component numbers, logos, symbols, switch settings, and test points.

 • Bonding Film